Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 </figcaption>
 </div>

-[//]: # (Thanks to the time-conditioned nature of \method's interpolator and forecaster nets, memory is not an issue when scaling our framework to long horizons.
-In the spring mesh dataset, we train with a horizon of $134$ and evaluate long trajectories of $804$ steps.
-[//]: # (Our method beats the barebone network baseline, with a larger margin on the out-of-distribution test dataset.
-It is worth noting that our reported MSE scores are significantly better than the ones reported in~
-\cite{otness21nnbenchmark}, likely due to multi-step training being superior to the single-step forecasting approach of~
-\cite{otness21nnbenchmark} (see Appendix~\ref{sec:benchmark-deterministic} for more details).)

 Thanks to the dynamics-informed and memory-efficient nature of DYffusion, we can scale our framework to long horizons.
 In the spring mesh dataset, we train with a horizon of 134 and evaluate the models on trajectories of 804 time steps.
 Our method beats the Dropout baseline, with a larger margin on the out-of-distribution test dataset.